Typeface Academy

 Text asset examples

-Assets are stored within individual projects.
-Here are the steps to upload an asset:
+From the Assets tab, here are the steps to import an asset:

 Tip